andresanto5/OCR_PDFtoString/README.md

 ```

 ## Contributing
-If you would like to contribute to this project, please check the contribution guidelines.
+If you would like to contribute to this project, please contact me.